 Prior to the stakeholder being sent out, Dani Santry and other staff from the Calumet County Land and Water Conservation Department started conducting interviews with agricultural producers within the CalMan Lakes watershed.
 In all, eight surveys were completed over the course of two years.
 The overall consensus from these interviews is that the area within the CalMan Lakes watershed is hilly with clay soils.
 No till farming is used throughout the watershed but is difficult in locations due to steep topography.
-The agricultural producers within the watershed do their best to keep cover crops, like alfalfa, year-round, but if they do not use cover crops, they make sure to have a strong crop rotation to minimize soil erosion.
+The agricultural producers within the watershed do their best to keep alfalfa, a year round crop in rotation, but if not, they make sure to have a strong crop rotation to minimize soil erosion to below tolerable soil loss (T).
 Most agricultural producers interviewed believe they are doing the best they can to avoid soil erosion and believe most others in the area are as well.
 The full survey and results can be found in Appendix B.